-- (b) The Speaker shall determine the number of majority and minority caucus members to be appointed to special committees in accordance with Rule 10(b).
+(b) The Speaker shall determine the number of majority and minority caucus members to be appointed to special committees in accordance with Rule 10(b).
 The Speaker, at his or her discretion, shall appoint a Chairperson or Co-Chairpersons.
 The Speaker may appoint any member as a Chairperson or Co-Chairperson of a special committee, subject to Rule 10(b).
-If the Chairperson or Co-Chairperson is a member of the majority or minority leadership or the Chairperson or Minority Spokesperson of a standing committee, the member shall receive no additional stipend or compensation for serving as Chairperson or Co-Chairperson of the special committee.
-For purposes of Section 1 of the General Assembly Compensation Act (25 ILCS 115/1), (i) a special committee under these rules is considered a "select committee" and (ii) one Co-Chairperson of a special committee shall be considered "Chairman" and the other shall be considered "Minority Spokesman" unless both Co-Chairpersons are members of the majority caucus.
-The appointed members of special committees shall be designated by the Speaker and the Minority Leader in a like manner as provided in Rule 12 with respect to standing committees.
+If the Chairperson or Co-Chairperson is a member of the majority or minority leadership or the Chairperson or Minority Spokesperson of a standing committee, the member shall receive additional stipend or compensation for serving Chairperson or Co-Chairperson of the special committee.
+For purposes of Section 1 of the General Assembly Compensation Act (25 ILCS 115/1), (i) a special committee under these rules is considered a "select committee" and (ii) one Co-Chairperson of a special committee shall be considered "Chairman" and the other shall be considered "Minority Spokesman" unless both Co-Chairpersons are members of the majority caucus. appointed members of special committees shall be designated by the Speaker and the Minority Leader in a like manner as provided in Rule 12 with respect to standing committees.
 If the special committee has Co-Chairpersons from different political parties, the special committee shall not have a Minority Spokesperson.
-In that case, the Minority Leader shall appoint the minority caucus members to the special committee, except the Co-Chairperson from the minority caucus who shall be appointed by the Speaker.
-The Speaker may establish a reporting date during the term for each special committee by filing a notice of the reporting date with the Clerk.
-Unless an earlier date is specified by the notice, special committees expire at the end of the term. - (c) Special committees are empowered to conduct business when a majority of the total number of committee members has been appointed. - (d) This Rule may be suspended only by the affirmative vote of 71 members elected.

-(House Rule 13.5)

-13.5 Task Forces.
+In that case, the Minority Leader shall appoint the minority caucus members to the special committee,

-A task force of the House may be created by (i) the Speaker, or (ii) a House resolution approved by a majority of those elected.
-A notice or resolution creating a task force shall include the subject matter of the task force and the number of majority and minority caucus members to be appointed.
-House members shall be designated by the Speaker and the Minority Leader.
-Except as otherwise provided for in the notice or House resolution creating the task force, the Speaker shall designate the Chair and the Minority Leader shall designate the Minority Spokesperson; however, the task force shall not have a Minority Spokesperson if the task force has Co-Chairpersons from different political parties.
+- 1 except the Co-Chairperson from the minority caucus who shall - 2 be appointed by the Speaker.
+The Speaker may establish a - 3 reporting date during the term for each special committee by - 4 filing a notice of the reporting date with the Clerk.
+Unless an - 5 earlier date is specified by the notice, special committees - 6 expire at the end of the term. - 7 (c) Special committees are empowered to conduct business - 8 when a majority of the total number of committee members has - 9 been appointed. - 10 (d) This Rule may be suspended only by the affirmative - 11 vote of 71 members elected. - 12 (Source: H.R.
+72, 102nd G.A.) - 13 (House Rule 13.5) - 14 13.5.
+Task Forces.
+A task force of the House may be created - by (i) the Speaker, or (ii) a House resolution approved by a - 16 majority of those elected.
+A notice or resolution creating a - 17 task force shall include the subject matter of the task force - and the number of majority and minority caucus members to be - 19 appointed.
+House members shall be designated by the Speaker - 20 and the Minority Leader.
+Except as otherwise provided for in - 21 the notice or House resolution creating the task force, the - 22 Speaker shall designate the Chair and the Minority Leader - 23 shall designate the Minority Spokesperson; however, the task - force shall not have a Minority Spokesperson if the task force - 25 has Co-Chairpersons from different political parties.
 Except as otherwise provided for in the notice or House resolution creating the task force, all actions and recommendations of the task force must be approved by a majority of those appointed to the task force.
 Task forces are empowered to conduct business when a majority of the total number of members has been appointed.
 For purposes of Section 1 of the General Assembly Compensation Act (25 ILCS 115/1), a task force is not considered a "select committee".